Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis

 \item \textbf{Structured classification of existing methods}: Our work offers a structured classification covering all \gls{fm} types (i.e., \glspl{llm}, \glspl{vlm}, \glspl{mllm}, \glspl{dm}, \glspl{wm}), scenario categories, input modalities, model types, datasets, techniques, and evaluation metrics.

 \item \textbf{Review of datasets, simulation platforms and existing benchmarking competitions}: We review the openly-accessible datasets and simulators used for scenario generation and analysis.
-Meanwhile, we provide the first review on benchmarking competitions for \glspl{fm} in autonomous driving.
+Meanwhile, we provide the first review on benchmarking competitions for \glspl{fm} in \gls{ad}.

-\item \textbf{Identification of open challenges and future directions}: We identify key open research challenges in applying \glspl{fm} to scenario-based testing.
-By leveraging our analysis, we propose future research directions to improve the adaptability, robustness, and evaluation of FM-driven approaches in scenario generation and scenario analysis. \end{enumerate}
+\item \textbf{Identification of open challenges and future directions}: We identify open research challenges in applying \glspl{fm} to scenario-based testing.
+By leveraging our analysis, we propose future research directions to improve the adaptability and robustness of \gls{fm}-driven approaches in scenario generation and analysis. \end{enumerate}

 \hypertarget{sec:llm}{}